 A pair of unusually lengthy voyages from American Queen Steamboat Company are going to be the year's hottest river sailing.

-The new "Mighty Mississippi" cruises, as they're being called, are 3-week voyages on the 436-passenger American Queen that take in the entire expanse of the Mississippi from its beginnings in Minnesota to New Orleans.
+The new "Mighty Mississippi" cruises, as they're being called, are 3-week voyages on the 436-passenger American Queen that take in the entire expanse of the Mississippi from its beginnings in Minneapolis-Saint Paul (Minnesota) to New Orleans.

 The first of the trips kicks off Aug.
 14 in Red Wing, Minn. and ends Sept.
 5 in New Orleans.
 The second trip begins Sept.
 4 in New Orleans and ends Sept.
 26 in Red Wing.
 Both trips start with a night in a hotel before passengers board the American Queen.
 They feature more than a dozen stops in such places as Dubuque, Iowa; Hannibal, Mo.; Alton, Ill.; Memphis, Tenn.; Natchez, Miss.; and Baton Rouge, La.